4 years full-time (plus optional placement year)

 AAB (full entry requirements)

 Combine the study of Italian and Spanish with investigations into the nature of language itself.
-Spend a year abroad studying, working or teaching in Italian and Spanish-speaking countries, consolidating your language skills.
+Spend a year abroad studying, working or teaching in Italy and Spanish-speaking countries, consolidating your language skills.

 You'll be taught in Italian and Spanish, so you'll become confident using your languages as a means of communication, and for critical thinking.
 You'll gain an understanding of Italian and Spanish culture and societies which will underpin your abilities as a high-level communicator in both languages.